 I am witnessing in my lifetime the discovery that we are not alone, we were never alone, and we never will be alone.
 It’s that good.
 Rotating our vision to the spontaneous, diffuse movement of movements arising globally that are building communities devoted to healing, we are confronted with what amounts to a blinding light.
 Out of all the suffering and desperation comes a surrender to our brothers and sisters at the very least, and often surprising, blissful experiences of nurturing, encouraging love.

-PG&E may change its ways.
-California may decide to make it a public utility instead of a private corporation.
+Government and corporations may change their ways.
 Maybe.
+California may decide to make PG&E a public utility instead of a private corporation.
 However, what really must change is not out there, it’s inside me and you, our sense of isolation and being stuck in situations that are out of control.
 We are not alone.
 We are not stuck.
 Help is not coming from centralized power structures, help is coming from individuals who feel they belong to each other and their place on this earth.

 Let us focus our telescopes on that vision, a culture of belonging, a culture of peace, a culture of reconciliation and collaboration.
 I cannot participate in a collaboration if I am self-centered.
 I must compassionately acknowledge and release my self-centeredness, my self-pity and victimhood arising from my small self.
 I must surrender my ego, my vanity and most of all, my distrust.
 Then the impossible becomes not only possible, it becomes real, here and now.